-Most of what you hear about summer slide is true.
-Typically, kids loose about 2 months worth of knowledge if they do nothing over the summer.
+Unfortunately, most of what you hear about summer slide is true.
+Typically, kids lose about 2 months worth of knowledge if they do nothing over the summer.
 Top that with the 4 to 6 weeks it then takes to get in the groove once school starts and we are talking 3 to 4 months of catching up to do.

-You might wonder how a teacher prevents summer slide with her own kids.
+So how does a teacher prevent summer slide with her own kids?

 1. We read.
 A lot.